 DAY 3 -

-After breakfast in the hotel, travel north to Squam Lake.
-Covering 6,791 acres, Squam is the second-largest lake located entirely in New Hampshire and is where the 1981 movie On Golden Pond was filmed.
-Board a canopied pontoon boat and sail off on a fascinating and picturesque 50-minute cruise and learn about the natural forces that created these lakes, the wildlife that makes them so special and the people who have enjoyed these lakes for over 5,000 years.
+Arrive at Squam Lake in Holderness, NH for your cruise.
+Covering 6,791 acres, Squam is the second-largest lake located entirely in New Hampshire and is where the 1981 movie, On Golden Pond, was filmed.
+Board a canopied pontoon boat and sail off on a fascinating and picturesque 60-minute cruise.
+Learn about the natural forces that created these lakes, the wildlife that makes them so special and the people who have enjoyed these lakes for over 5,000 years

 DAY 4 -